Ever wondered what your family crest looks like, or what each symbol means?

 Starting from the bottom, the first element of the design is the family motto written on a scroll.
 If the family has received an order of merit, it is placed above the motto.

 The escutcheon which is the crest or shield can be divided into various sections.
 The background is known as the field.
-Other elements that can be featured here include ordinaries.
+Other elements featured here include ordinaries.
 This is a simple geometric shape running from top to bottom or side to side of the shield.
 The common charge is a symbolic representation of the person or family.

 Flanking each side of the escutcheon is a supporter, which stands on a compartment (usually grass, rocks, or the like).
 The supporters hold up the shield.
 These can be animals, human figures, or sometimes plants or other decorative inanimate objects.

-Colours also have their own names and meanings.
+Colours have their own names and meanings.

 Tenne is orange.
 It’s meaning is ‘worthwhile ambition’.